ShareX/sharex.github.io/docs/command-line-arguments.md

 ### -task "Hotkey description"

 This command must be used together with a file or URL path.
 The upload will use this task setting.
-Only the first matched task command will be used and the rest will be ignored.
+Only the first matching task command will be used; the rest will be ignored.
 The position of the task command doesn't matter.

 Example: `"C:\\ShareX.png" -task "Upload to Imgur"`